MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

   **1. Usability**

 Product usability is essential to the success of our product.
-Navigating the GUI(Graphical User Interface) of the product should be easy, simple, and intuitive.
+Navigating the UI(User Interface) of the product should be easy, simple, and intuitive.
 We will implement a home page(with tabs for newest, hot, and most popular challenge) and a user account page for each user.
 These pages should each be able to be accessed in 1 click, assuming the user is already logged in to his account.
-This requires &quot;Home&quot; and &quot;My Account&quot; buttons to be available to the user from any location on the website that redirects the user to the appropriate page.
+This requires “Home” and “My Account” buttons to be available to the user from any location on the website that redirects the user to the appropriate page.

   **2. Availability**

     The program excluding the user database(written in SQL) will be written in HTML.
 This allows the development team to utilize live updates, thereby minimizing product downtime.
-Since updating the database is the only scenario where the server would experience downtime, it is estimated that the product can expect about 99% availability.
-In other words, the user should expect server downtime due to an update about once every 3 months or less.
+Since altering structure of the database is the only scenario where the server would experience scheduled downtime, it is estimated that the product can expect about 99% availability.
+In other words, the user should expect server downtime due to an update about once every 3 months or immediately required under the condition that a bug arises.

   **3. Robustness**